 Prior to joining CCA in 1986, Ms. Poppema worked for 14 years as an executive speech coach, speechwriter, and issues specialist for technology-oriented firms.
 She holds a bachelor’s degree in Rhetorical Strategy and Debate from Ball State University, and a master’s degree in Oral Communication from Arizona State University.

-Lorna Greenlee became an integral part of the CCA team in April 1990, and has spent more than 25 years building and managing the financial and operational aspects of the company.
+Lorna Greenlee has been an integral part of the CCA team for more than 30 years building and managing the financial and operational aspects of the company.
 She guides staff development by identifying needed skills, delegating tasks, and motivating project staff to provide outstanding client service.

-As the heart of CCA’s operations, Ms. Greenlee keeps the organization running smoothly, and has implemented numerous process improvements at the firm.
+As the heart of CCA’s strategic operations and infrastructure, Ms. Greenlee keeps the organization running smoothly, and has implemented numerous process improvements at the firm.
 She has also compiled an impressive track record of high-integrity relationships and appreciative clients, thanks to a strong instinct for clients’ needs and the ability to continually “think ahead” for them.

 Ms. Greenlee has the ability to move quickly into problem-solving mode whenever challenges or concerns arise, using her whatever-it-takes approach – along with an extensive background in administration, project management, and finance – to proactively identify and help solve clients’ needs.

 Ms. Greenlee’s day-to-day work with clients also includes

 Sandy Duhé began her career as a financial analyst in the oil, gas, and chemical industries before transitioning into public affairs management positions responsible for crisis and risk communication, government and regulatory affairs, and stakeholder interactions.